jacobcode01/AutoIQ/README.md

 ### 4. Create the `.dockerignore` File
 - This file tells Docker which files and folders to exclude from the image.
 - This keeps the image small and prevents unnecessary files from being copied.
-- A `.dockerignore` file is used to exclude all files and folders that are not required to run your application.

 ### 5. Build the Docker Image
 - A Docker image is essentially a read-only template that contains everything needed to run an application.